 - Let the rest of the scarf dangle down your back.

 A gorgeous, textured crown braid pairs beautifully with long hair.
 Follow Marjan's tips to achieve:

 - "When finished, spray a texturizing spray throughout.
-I’ve been using Elaluz Dry Texture spray ($36) and it’s great for this kind of texture."
+I’ve been using Elaluz Dry Texture Finishing Spray, and it’s great for this kind of texture."